JongSuk1/AVCap/README.md

     --no_wandb
 ```
 If you wish to use a pretrained audio-visual encoder, you must set the modality-specific depth appropriate for that model.
 For the pretrained text decoder, you can download and use the `git_base`, `git_large`, and `git_large_r` models.

+You can download our model [here](https://drive.google.com/file/d/1X3n1JlMedssbPawHSqGpAfiL7rWkChIB/view?usp=sharing).
+Note that this model is trained with 8 frames of visual input.